revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-DataAdapter retrieves data from a data source.
-UpdateCommand, Insertcommand, and DeleteCommand are the commands object used in DataAdapter to handle a modification on the database.
+DataAdapter retrieves data from a data source.UpdateCommand, Insertcommand, and DeleteCommand are the commands object used in DataAdapter to handle a modification on the database.

 </blockquote>